 Let’s face it – the holidays can be a crazy time.
-We all need more help during the holidays.
-They are full of family, fun and excitement but also full of longer to-do lists, special meals to make, people to entertain, gifts to choose and money to spend.
-Whew – just thinking about all of that can be intimidating and overwhelming.
-It’s important to have support, encouragement and help from our partners all the time but it can be even more important during times of increased stress and demands.
+We may joke about venturing into the holiday hustle, but in reality, we all need more help during the holidays.
+The holidays are full of family, fun, and excitement but that translates to longer to-do lists, special meals to make, people to entertain, gifts to choose from, and money to spend.
+Whew!
+Just thinking about all of that can be intimidating and overwhelming!
+Having a supportive and encouraging partner is important all year round but that need is amplified during times of increased stress and demands…like the holidays.

-Women report more stress during than holidays than men and tend to feel like most of the pressure falls on them to plan and prepare for festivities or travel.
+Women report more stress during holidays than men and tend to feel like most of the pressure falls on them to plan and prepare for festivities.
 Regardless of your gender or the pressures you feel – everybody needs something.
 Tell yourself you deserve to enjoy the holidays too and it’s okay to ask for what you need.
-Here are four common things we think people need more of during the holidays and how to ask for them.
+Here are four common things people need more of during the holidays…and how to ask for them.

 Four Things to Ask For During The Holiday Hustle

 There’s simply more to do during the holidays.
 There is still work, kids, chores, errands, and life demands in addition to holiday decorating, entertaining, shopping and planning.
 No one can do all of that alone.
 Don’t be afraid to ask your partner for help.
 Decide which things you can let go of and allow them to help you with those things.
 You’ll be less stressed and feel closer when you operate as a team.

 We all need a break.
 Whether your thing is running, yoga, TV, sports, reading, or spending time with friends – you need time to do the things you enjoy.
 It’s okay to check out for a bit, your to-do list can wait.
 Chances are if you make time for yourself to recharge, you’ll approach your tasks with renewed energy and a clear mind.